Over the summer of 2017, I learned to stop being American.

 Then, there is the fact that American in the popular imagination means: “charge me a premium, I can afford anything.”
 Or worse: “if you rob me, it’ll be worth it.”

-The more politically inclined, meanwhile, spoke to me in a hostile, patronizing way as if I am a patriotic brainwashed war hawk, regardless of what my actual views were.
+The more politically inclined, meanwhile, spoke to me in a hostile, patronizing way as if I was a patriotic brainwashed war hawk, regardless of what my actual views were.

 These matters may seem trivial, but if you don’t hitchhike, then you don’t know what a difference it makes to be Albanian, Armenian or Argentine instead of American.
 I know I will never see or interact with my driver again, so donning a false nationality is an effective and reasonable defense strategy to deflect unwelcome prospecting.